GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

    Be sure to replace `[YOUR_PROJECT_ID]` with your Google Cloud Platform project ID.

-1. Navigate back to the Logs dashboard and you should see a logging statement like:
+1. Navigate back to the Logs dashboard.
+In the **Filter by label or text search** field, add `"Hello, Jeff"` and you should see a logging statement like the following if using foreman:

+        13:13:52.000 worker.1 | Hello, Jeff

+   or if using a second service:

         13:13:52.000 Hello, Jeff